wifinigel/wiperf/mkdocs/docs/adv_rpi_standalone.md

 influx_database: wiperf
 ```

-12. Grafana GUI (these steps are completed using a browser):
+12.Grafana GUI (these steps are completed using a browser):

     Browser: http:<ip>:3000 (login admin/admin, changed on first login)